krisstefanova/MailServiceProvider/README.md

-# SPA Mail Service Provider
+# Simple Mail Service Provider

-SPA Mail Service Provider is a simple way to send emails in an app.
+Simple Mail Service Provider is a simple way to send emails in an app.

 ***